The annual NATA Young Scientists of the Year Award competition is now open!

 Entries close on Friday 23 September 2016

 The NATA Young Scientists of the Year Award started in 2007 to foster an interest in science among schoolchildren, and in response to concerns that Australia's scientific expertise is in decline.
-Now in its eighth year, the competition encourages students to look at how science impacts on people's lives.
+Now in its ninth year, the competition encourages students to look at how science impacts on people's lives.
 Students from primary schools across Australia are invited to enter the competition to win cash prizes.

 This year’s theme of ‘Science in our lives’ has been chosen to give students a broad range of topics to choose from as well as thinking about how science affects their everyday lives.
 They can investigate any area of their lives in which science has had an impact – from food and clothing to weather forecasting!